Bar Leone Crowned The World’s Best Bar 2025 in Its Hometown of Hong Kong

 Lorenzo Antinori, owner of Bar Leone, said: “To be named the number one bar in the world is not only an incredible honour for us at Bar Leone, but also a truly proud moment for Hong Kong.
 This recognition not only highlights our hard work but also affirms that our city belongs at the very heart of the global bar industry, celebrated for its creativity and warm hospitality.
 Welcoming the world’s best bartenders to Hong Kong this week has filled the city with incredible energy and excitement.
 It’s truly thrilling to see Hong Kong shine on the international stage, and we feel privileged to be part of this journey.”

-Jay Khan, co-owner of COA said: “Being recognised among the world’s best is an incredible achievement for our team, and a testament to their hard work and passion.
-Hosting the awards ceremony in Hong Kong is a proud moment for the city, and we are truly honored to be part of this remarkable story and to contribute to the celebration of our city’s dynamic hospitality scene.”
+Jay Khan, co-owner of COA said: “Being recognized among the world’s best is an incredible achievement for our team, and a testament to their hard work and passion.
+Hosting the awards ceremony in Hong Kong is a proud moment for the city, and we are truly honoured to be part of this remarkable story and to contribute to the celebration of our city’s dynamic hospitality scene.”

-In total, two Hong Kong bars featured in this year’s list of bars ranked 1-50, while the extended 51–100 list, revealed in advance of the awards ceremony, recognised a further three local establishments.
+In total, two Hong Kong bars featured in this year’s list of bars ranked 1-50, while the extended 51–100 list, revealed in advance of the awards ceremony, recognized a further three local establishments.

 Here are the Hong Kong bars that earned a place on The World's 50 Best Bars 2025 list: